What Does Initializing a Disk Erase Data Mean? Get the Facts Here!

 Solution 2:Diskpart Initialize Disk

-Diskpart provides more advanced functionalities compared to Windows Disk Management.
+Diskpart provides more advanced functionalities than Windows Disk Management.
 Here’s how to initialize a disk using Diskpart:

 • Step 1: Open the Command Prompt by pressing “WIN+R,” typing “cmd,” and pressing “Enter.”